ErenTD/flappy-bird/README.md

 ###### A pygame rewrite of the once popular game, flappy bird.

 ## Installing
+#### The easiest way (manual updates)
+* NOTE: This only works for Windows x64.
+* Go to releases, and download the FlappyBird.exe of the latest release.
+* You don't need to do anything else, jou can double click to run.

 #### The easier way (manual updates)
 * Click "Download as ZIP"
 * If you don't have python installed, install python from python.org